O'Kennedy: History

-The Kennedys belonged to the powerful Dál gCais people of Thomond, headed by the O'Briens.
+Prior to the availability of DNA testing in 2004 it was a general assumption that all Irish Kennedys were related.
+Current Y DNA testing proves that there were earlier Irish Kennedy ancestors who were genetically separate from the Dál gCais and their Clare origins.
+Some current North Tipperary Kennedys are descended from the Muscraige Tire tribe around Lorrha in the 10th and 11th centuries and have different Y DNA from the Dál gCais.
+The Dalcassian Kennedys belonged to the powerful Dál gCais people of Thomond, headed by the O'Briens.
 They resided in far eastern Clare, northern Limerick, Mayo, and northern Tipperary in an area called Ormond.
-Originally seated in Glemor, near Killaloe in Co.
-Clare, they migrated across the river Shannon to Ormond in Co.
-Tipperary following pressure from other septs in the region (mainly the O'Briens and the McNamaras) in the 12th century.
+Originally seated in Glemor, near Killaloe in County Clare, they migrated across the river Shannon to Ormond in County Tipperary following pressure from other septs in the region (mainly the O'Briens and the McNamaras) in the 12th century.
 They soon grew in power to become lords in Ormond from the 11th to 16th centuries.
 The Annals of the Four Masters described them in 1300 to be "the undisputed Lords of Ormond".

 Placenames such as Coolkennedy and Garrykennedy in Upper Ormond and Killokennedy in Thomond are indicative of their longstanding presence in the region.

 The sept split into three branches, the chiefs of which were referred to by their hair colours: don (brown), fionn (blond), and rua (red).
 St Ruadhan of Lorrha was the special protector of the Kennedys of Ormond.
-Around 1600, a branch of the sept migrated to Co.
-Antrim where many Kennedys are still found today.
+Around 1600, a branch of the sept migrated to County Antrim where many Kennedys are still found today.

 According to Daithi O'hOgain (Associate Professor at University College Dublin), there is a lineage of Irish Kennedys descended directly from Brian Boru: "The name Cinneide also continued in the direct O'Brien line.
 For instance, a branch of the family descended from King Donnchadh, son of Brian Boru, settled in Aherloe in south Tipperary, one section of which had the name Cinneide as a surname.
 Another Cinneide O'Briain, grandson of the same Donnchadh, was a strong opponent of his kinsman, King Toirdhealbhach, and on this account he was assisted by the Connacht king, Aedh O'Ruairc of Breffny, to set up a kingdom of his own on the Meath-Cavan border.
 This little kingdom was broken up by Toirdhealbhach's army in 1080, and Cinneide O'Briain himself was slain in 1084 at the Battle of Monecronock, near Leixlip in Count Kildare.
 The connection with the O'Rourkes of Breffny did not end, however, for people bearing the name Cinneide settled in that area of County Leitrim.
 These were known by the synonym Muimhneach ("Munster-man"), which is anglicised as the surnames Mimnagh and Minnagh."